 As co-chief art critic for The New York Times, Roberta Smith has her finger on the art-world pulse.
 Her account shares her thoughts on which current exhibitions shouldn’t be missed.

 With a brilliant eye for combining Old Masters with contemporary art and design, Axel Vervoordt’s Instagram showcases his most admired interiors — both those he’s visited and those he’s worked on, offering inspirational taste tips along the way.
+Fans include the rapper and designer Kanye West.

 The account curated by Hong Kong-based art advisor Alexandre Errera follows his gallery-hopping travels around Asia, sharing the best of current exhibitions and pointers on which artists are worth finding out more about.

-Homing in on items of fashionable and often elaborate clothing and jewellery through the ages via Old Master, Orientalist and Victorian paintings, this account helps everyone to appreciate these sometimes overlooked areas of exquisite detail.
+Focusing in on items of fashionable and often elaborate clothing and jewellery through the ages via Old Master, Orientalist and Victorian paintings, this account helps everyone to appreciate these sometimes overlooked areas of exquisite detail.

 Known for her acerbic tongue, Paddy Johnson has gained a reputation for outing the worst of the contemporary art world.
 Her Instagram feed shows a softer side to the writer, following her life away from being the art world’s most outspoken critic.

 As the founder of Billionaire.com, David Leppan knows a bit about how to make and spend money.
-His Instagram account shares artfully composed photographs of boats, villas and jets, and the type of contemporary art that accompanies the lifestyle.
+His Instagram account shares artfully composed photographs of boats, villas and jets, and the type of art that accompanies the lifestyle.

 The founder of Dazed, Another Magazine and NOWNESS, Jefferson Hack is an expert on eye-catching content.
 His Instagram account blends the guru of contemporary cool’s current predilections with stylish magazine covers.